County Louth (UK Parliament constituency)

-Boundaries
+History

-From 1801 to 1885, the constituency comprised the whole of County Louth, except for the parliamentary boroughs of Drogheda and Dundalk.
-Between 1885 and 1918 the county was divided into the county division constituencies North Louth and South Louth.
+From 1801 to 1885, the constituency comprised County Louth, except for the parliamentary boroughs of Drogheda and Dundalk.
+It succeeded the constituency of County Louth in the Irish House of Commons.
+Between 1885 and 1918 the county was divided into the county divisions of North Louth and South Louth.
 In 1918, the reunited constituency covered the entire county of Louth plus a small part of County Meath near Drogheda.

-History

-Louth was a constituency in the first Dáil election in December 1918 when Sinn Féin won by 255 votes, its narrowest margin of victory in that election.
-John J. O'Kelly, a native of Kerry, resident in Glasnevin (Dublin), was Louth's first TD.
-The constituency was merged with Meath to form the 5 seat Louth–Meath constituency for the 2nd and 3rd Dála.
-In 1923 Louth became a new 3 seat constituency.
+At the 1918 general election, Sinn Féin won by 255 votes, its narrowest margin of victory in that election.
+John J. O'Kelly, a native of County Kerry, resident in Glasnevin, Dublin, was Louth's first TD.
+The constituency was merged with Meath to form the 5-seat Louth–Meath constituency for the 2nd and 3rd Dála.